Chinmay4400/learnxinyminutes-docs/chapel.html.markdown

 // We can (and should) explicitly type things. var myThirdVar: real;
 var myFourthVar: real = -1.234;
-myThirdVar = myFourthVar;
+var myFifthVar : complex;
+//The default value of a variable initialized this way is of type 0, i.e. myThirdVar is 0, myFifthVar is 0.0+0.0i and so on. myThirdVar = myFourthVar;

 // Types